Struggling to maintain accountability when your employees work from home?

 The CurrentWare Client that is installed on your employee’s local machine will be configured to send data to the CurrentWare Server that is installed in your company’s internal network.
 To accomplish this you will need to configure your router’s port forwarding rules to accept the incoming traffic from the CurrentWare Client.

 The advantage of this setup is that you will not require a VPN or remote desktop solution.
 This helps reduce the bandwidth consumption going through your VPN, making it particularly desirable for newly remote teams that are experiencing bandwidth overload when all of their employees connect to the VPN simultaneously.
 The employee’s computer monitoring data and device restrictions are kept up-to-date no matter what internet connection they use.
 Your employee will also not need to be on a specific internet connection to be monitored.

 The disadvantage of this setup is that it is more difficult than other installation methods.
 This method requires setting up a Public Static IP address and making network-level changes, which may be difficult if the installer is not comfortable with configuring a network.
-Fortunately, each CurrentWare purchase includes a free 1-year support and maintenance plan to help our customers during installation.
+Fortunately, all CurrentWare subscription plans include access to assistance with our technical support team.

 In this configuration you will monitor your employee’s computer activity directly on the local machine and store all of their user activity data locally on that device.
 Your employee’s local machine will remain restricted by the last known CurrentWare policies.